ADD-ONS / MEDICATION / ANTICOAGULANT THERAPY

 - IV – immediate

-- the biological half-life is approximately 1-2 h (longer at higher doses); therefore, continuous infusion is preferable to intermittent IV administration
+- biological half-life is approx. 1-2 hours (longer at higher doses); therefore, continuous infusion is preferable to intermittent IV administration

-- after SC administration, peak plasma levels are reached in 2-4 h
+- after SC administration, peak plasma levels are reached in 2-4 hours

-- heparin binds to plasma proteins, some of which (particularly in inflammatory or tumor diseases) neutralize its anticoagulant activity
+- heparin binds to plasma proteins; some of these proteins (involved in inflammatory or tumor diseases) neutralize its anticoagulant activity

-- heparin is excreted in the urine and is not dialyzable
+- heparin is excreted via urine and is not dialyzable

-- heparin does not cross the placental barrier and does not pass into breast milk
+- heparin does not cross the placental barrier and is not excreted into breast milk

 Contraindications